VA Loan Inspection Requirements: A Complete Guide

 What Is A VA Home Inspection?

-VA loan inspections are essentially just like any other home inspections.
-Inspectors will look at the interior and exterior of the home to help the potential home buyer make an informed choice on their future with this real estate property.
+VA home inspections are essentially just like any other home inspection.
+Inspectors will look at the interior and exterior of the home.
+This extra information helps the potential home buyer make an informed choice about potential problems with a property and any necessary repairs.
+Home inspections are optional, but it’s common practice to get a home inspection to identify problems before closing on your mortgage.

 Does A VA Loan Require An Inspection?